Updated: Jan 21, 2020

-If the donee is not a blood relative of the donor as stated above, then the gift in excess of Rs.50,000 is taxable in the hands of the donee.
-In case of shares the fair market value of the shares will be considered as the amount of gift and if exceeds Rs.50,000 in a year, than whole of such gift is taxable under the income from other sources in the hands of the donee.
+If the donee is not a blood relative of the donor as stated above, then if the gift exceeds the amount of Rs.50,000, then it is taxable in the hands of the donee.
+In case of shares, the fair market value of the shares will be considered as the amount of gift and if exceeds Rs.50,000 in a year, then the whole of such gift is taxable under the income from other sources in the hands of the donee.

-Only on the occasion of marriage or any other such ceremonial occasions the gift in excess of Rs.50,000 would not be liable to income tax at all.
+Only on the occasion of marriage, the gifts received by newly-wed couple would not be liable to income tax at all regardless of the amount.

-Gifts to the spouse, daughter-in-law and minor children are exempt from tax but the income earned from such gifts will be clubbed with the income of the donor.
+Tax on Income after the shares are gifted as Gifts to the spouse, daughter-in-law and minor children are exempted from tax but the income earned from such gifts will be clubbed with the income of the donor.

-As for example: You have gifted 1000 shares of Reliance (Market Value 800) to your spouse.
-Since spouse comes under the definition of relative so there would be no tax on the gift, but the dividend received by the spouse after the transfer would be clubbed with your income and taxed accordingly.
-But if the same is gifted to major children the dividend income will be taxed in the hands of the children.
+You have gifted 1000 shares of Reliance (Market Value 800) to your spouse.
+Since the spouse comes under the definition of a relative so there would be no tax on the gift, but the dividend received by the spouse after the transfer would be clubbed with your income and taxed accordingly.
+But if you gift the same to your major child, your adult child will have to pay the tax on dividend income.